 - In a large bowl, combine the dry ingredients and whisk to get any lumps out.

-- Add the eggs, vanilla extract, and melted butter and whisk until smooth.
+- Add the eggs and vanilla extract and whisk until smooth.

 - Add the red food gel until tinted to the desired degree.
-I used about 1/2 tsp.
-Fold in the sugar free chocolate chips if using..
+I used about 1/2 teaspoon.

-- Pour the batter into the prepared cake pan and bake for 25 minutes.
+- Pour the batter into the prepared cake pan and bake for 25 to 30 minutes.
 Let the cake cool before flipping onto to platter.

 For the Frosting

-- Add the Sukrin Icing Sugar and beat again until combined.
+- Add the powdered sweetener and beat again until combined.

 Nutrition Information:Yield: 8 Serving Size: 1

 Amount Per Serving: Calories: 350Total Fat: 32.1gCarbohydrates: 4.1gFiber: 1.8gSugar: 1.7gProtein: 7.4g

 Please note that macros were calculated using My Fitness Pal and the brands referenced.
 Altering ingredients or brands can change the macros for the recipe.
 Please verify your macros in a tracker to insure accuracy.